sumcoding/react-in-vue/README.md

 # react in vue
-A more in depth example that does not require react to be a dependency of the vue host (but its also not working as expected)
+A multi react and vue remote app implementation using [originjs/vite-plugin-federation](https://github.com/originjs/vite-plugin-federation) that attempts to not require react to be a dependency of the vue host (but its also not working as expected)

 Also has a shared store state using xoid.